pinkfloppydisk/edvinas-dev/content/posts/sandstone-2/index.md

 ---
-description: In this post, I go into some details of Unity project setup with VR, library choices and few other technical details.
+summary: In this post, I go into some details of Unity project setup with VR, library choices and few other technical details.
 title: Sandstone - part 2
 date: 2020-08-17